 This means it has features only native G-SYNC monitors have, like variable overdrive and NVIDIA Reflex Latency Analyzer.
 This measures the latency of your entire setup, making it easier to identify which sources cause the most delay.
 In terms of its gaming performance, it has incredible motion handling across a wide refresh rate range as there isn't much blur trail with fast-moving objects.
 It even has a backlight strobing feature to try to reduce persistence blur, but it doesn't work at the same time as VRR.

 Sep 22, 2023: Verified that the monitors are still available to purchase, and changed the order of the categories to reflect how people are looking for 24-25 inch monitors; removed the Dell UltraSharp U2520D from the Notable Mentions because it's hard to find.

-Our recommendations are based on what we think are the best 24 inch and 25 inch monitors currently available.
-They are adapted to be valid for most people, in each price range.
+Our recommendations are based on what we think are the best 24 and 25-inch monitors currently available, including the best 24-inch gaming monitors.
+They are adapted to be valid for most people in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our monitor reviews.
+If you would prefer to make your own decision, here is the list of all of our reviews of 24-25 inch monitors.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.